You’re in Chicago for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 After visiting Chicago, you can count on people asking you about deep dish and the burger at Au Cheval.
 So when you interrupt them to talk about the momos at The Momo World, a casual counter-service spot in University Village, they’ll be surprised.
 But it’s your sacred duty to spread the word about the fantastic dumplings here.
 There are a lot of different preparations, including the classic steamed, jhol (served in a spicy soup), and creative options like the momo chaat or tandoori, which are steamed, fried and then grilled.
 They’re all delicious, and each order is under $10.
 So, spread the good news.

 It’s in the Chicago Constitution that you can’t leave the city without visiting at least one steakhouse.
 For a classic Chicago steakhouse experience, go to Gibsons in the Gold Coast.
 It’s the most iconic one, encompassing all the things people love about these institutions: great steaks, great sides, an entire section of the menu devoted to potatoes, and attentive service.
-It feels a little dated, but in a charming way, and despite the fact that it’s in the Gold Coast, it isn’t too fancy or stuffy.
+It feels a little dated, but in a charming way, and despite the fact that it’s in the Gold Coast, it isn’t too stuffy.
 The crowd’s a mix of regulars, tourists, and locals celebrating birthdays or anniversaries with (literally) six-pound desserts that will absolutely have to be placed in checked baggage at the airport.

-5 Rabanitos in Pilsen is our favorite restaurant for showing off Chicago’s great Mexican food scene.
+5 Rabanitos in Pilsen is one of our favorite restaurants for showing off Chicago’s great Mexican food scene.
 There’s no wrong way to order here - get the tacos, anything from the huge vegetarian menu, the carne asada, or the very spicy ahogada torta.
 The menu is long, and the service is so friendly you won’t want to leave.
 Even when they (very politely) ask you to because they’re closing for the night.

 If you’re a first-timer in Chicago, there’s a 99% chance you end up in the West Loop at some point during your trip, and a 98% chance of eating at a restaurant in the “Goat” empire.
 You should choose Cabra, from the same team as Girl & the Goat.
 This spot is on the roof of The Hoxton hotel, has a fantastic view, and also serves some very good Peruvian-inspired food.
 The best things on this small-plates-focused menu are the ceviches (the bass with leche de tigre and the duck are standouts), a tender and spicy skewered beef heart, and the delicious fried pork shank, which is so large that you might want to consider getting it a room at the hotel.